-But if you can bear with the facts and push all of that aside, we’ll conquer any visionary blind spots you hold about Direct Response Copywriting and marketing today.
+But if you can bear with the facts and push all of that aside, we’ll conquer any visionary blind spots you hold about Direct Response Copywriting and marketing, sharing some of the best copywriting tips today.

 Where Direct Response Copywriting Came From, Why It’s Useful Online & Why Everything You’re Doing is Flat Out WRONG

 So there’s a chance you’re new to the term Direct Response Marketing.